davidtaylor6130/davidtaylor6130/README.md

 ### 🎯 Current Goals

 - ❔ **Release my first game to steam**
-- ❔ **Finish all in progress projects** (3/20)
+- ❔ **Finish all in progress projects** (3/17)
 - ❔ **Match or beat my 2024 total miles and walking streak (636 miles and 1st Jan -> 8th Sep)**

 <details>
   <summary><strong>Progress on Finishing All My Projects</strong></summary>

-  - ✅ OnlineFfmpegRunner.pages.dev
+  - ✅ OnlineFfmpegRunner.pages.dev  (A website to run ffmpeg commands on without needing to install it)
-  - TheVideoConverterHub.pages.dev (v2 of TheVideoConverterHub.com)
+  - TheVideoConverterHub.pages.dev (v2 of TheVideoConverterHub.com, a one stop shop for free and private video convertions)
-  - ✅ TheAudioConverterHub.pages.dev
+  - ✅ TheAudioConverterHub.pages.dev  (One stop shop for free and private audio convertions)
-  - ThePhotoConverterHub.pages.dev
+  - ThePhotoConverterHub.pages.dev  (One stop shop for free and private photo convertions)
-  - ✅ www.davidtaylor6130.co.uk
+  - ✅ www.davidtaylor6130.co.uk  (brand new personal website)
-  - Pro Reset Game
+  - Pro Reset Game (A reset system that works with all other unity script by acsessing and altering unity serlzation)
-  - Doodle Defense
+  - Doodle Defense (a 2d card based game of building a town and defending from waves of monitors)
+  - Free Level Load (Simple non code level loading script)
+  - Free Simple Shooting (Simple shooting script for raycase, tranform, physics based)
+  - Free Cinemachine Camera controller (A simplified controller to the cinimachine camera transitions, and a lightweight version not requiring cinemachine install)
+  - Free Simple Collision Detection (Simple script to handle all collisions)
+  - Free Tweening (A set of tweening scripts for quick and easy animations)
+  - TMC Core V3 (A custom editor system for unity components which increase the looks and usability of codes)
+  - Pro Navmesh Controllable Entity (An upgrade and performant nav mesh type component)
+  - Pro Build System.
+(Building system for games made in unity)
+  - Card System (A card deck system for unity)
+  - Free Editior Extention (Multiple add on's to the unity editor)
 </details>

 <details>